christophgil/ZIPsFS/README.md

 Debug Options
 -------------

--T  Checks the capability to print a backtrace.
-This requires addr2line which is usually in /usr/bin/ of Linux and FreeBSD.
-For MacOSX, the tool atos is used.
+**-T**

-T  Checks whether ZIPsFS can generate and print a backtrace in case of errors or crashes.
-   This feature relies on external tools to translate memory addresses into source code locations:
-   On Linux and FreeBSD, it uses addr2line, typically located in /usr/bin/.
+Checks whether ZIPsFS can generate and print a backtrace in case of errors or crashes.
+This feature elies on external tools to translate memory addresses into source code locations: On Linux and FreeBSD, it uses addr2line, typically located in /usr/bin/.
 On macOS, it uses the atos tool instead.
 Ensure these tools are installed and accessible in your system's PATH for backtraces to work correctly.